cyclaero/ipdb/README.md

        192.168.1.1 not found

-    7. If not already done activate ipfw
+    6. If not already done, activate ipfw.

-    8. In addtion to the ipfw modules, the ipdivert kernel module needs to be loaded
+    7. In addtion to the ipfw modules, the ipdivert kernel module needs to be loaded.
-       WARNING: Do this only after ipfw is setup and running, otherwise it may happen that you inadvertently lock out yourself by the following.
+       WARNING: Do this only after ipfw is setup and running, otherwise it may happen that you inadvertently lock out yourself by the following commands.

        # echo 'ipdivert_load="YES"' >> /boot/loader.conf
        # kldload ipdivert.ko

-    9. Add the lines for starting the geo-blocking ipfw divert filter daemon to /etc/rc.conf
+    8. Add the lines for starting the geo-blocking ipfw divert filter daemon to /etc/rc.conf

        # echo 'geod_load="YES"'

-       Configuration examples (use either the -a or the -d flag into one _flags line in /etc/rc.conf):
+       Configuration examples (use either the -a or the -d flag into one geod_flags line in /etc/rc.conf):

        - Allow all diverted packets from Germany, Brazil and the US, and deny everything else:
        # echo 'geod_flags="-a DE:BR:US"'